Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - Trash bags will no longer break when stepped on if Other Balance Changes are enabled (Such as in Zero Rando).
 - Map Exits can be triggered by things other than players when the "Fix Glitches" option is disabled (which allows you to shoot the Map Exit in Vandenberg again).
 - Item duping is possible again when "Glitches for Speedruns" are set to "Not Fixed".
+- "Late Start" crates (Such as when starting the game later than Mission 1, or when starting a new loop in WaltonWare) will now be placed in your hands if it for some reason fails to spawn in front of the player.
 </details>